 Firstly, we found that not everyone had heard of or even resonated with the term QPOC which originates from the USA.
 We also initially included the acronym BAME; however, both BAME and QPOC were later dropped for the more accepted and understood ‘LGBT+ People of Colour’.
 Several common themes arose regarding the possible reasons for the low number of LGBT+ people of colour accessing our services.
 Participants cited lack of awareness of Support U, cultural beliefs, fear, and the need for diversity within LGBT+ organisations such as our own.
 This, along with other findings, gave us a lot to work with.

 Since our initial research project, Support U have engaged more with LGBT+ PoC through social media, reached out to PoC-led organisations, and participated in discussions and conferences.
 We have also dedicated more time to highlighting and showcasing LGBT+ people of colour by raising awareness of history-making LGBT+ people of colour and chatting with LGBT+ PoC artists and activists on our online digital show ‘Sofa Talks’.

 Regarding our plans for the future, we have applied for funding to expand on this work.
 We hope to start an LGBT+ PoC social group, campaign on critical issues such as LGBT+ PoC hate crimes, run showcasing events, and continue to build on our staff, volunteers and website, all with diversity and inclusion at the forefront.

 Monique’s blog highlights some lessons for us all, especially how time is so important for those we are trying to be more inclusive for, and how important it is for us to take time when we are considering our next steps in our own development of inclusion in our organisations.
-Thank you Monique for sharing some important insights into Support U’s journey so far, there will be more blogs from Monique in the future.
+Thank you Monique for sharing some important insights into Support U’s journey so far.